 – Linnet Drury, Top 15 Foyle Young Poet, 2020

 We are so excited that our two judges for this year’s Foyle Young Poets of the Year Award are the wonderful Clare Pollard and Yomi Ṣode.
 They cannot wait to read your poems.
 To hear more from this year’s judges, please go to our Foyle judges page, where they share what they are looking for in this year’s entries.

 (Left, Clare Pollard, photo credit: Justine Stoddart.
 Right, Yomi Ṣode, photo credit:Jolade Olusanya).

-The Foyle Young Poets of the Year Award is an opportunity for any young poet aged 11-17 to accelerate their writing career.
-Since it was founded in 1998 the Award has kick-started the career of some of today’s most exciting new voices, such as Sarah Howe, Jay Bernard and Helen Mort.
-With entries from over 6,000 young people last year across from the UK and worldwide, it is the largest competition of its kind and its importance is widely attested.
+The Foyle Young Poets of the Year Award is an opportunity for any young person aged 11-17 to accelerate their writing career.
+Since it was founded in 1998, the Award has kick-started the career of some of today’s most exciting new voices, such as Sarah Howe, Jay Bernard, Helen Mort, Richard Osmond, Caroline Bird, Phoebe Stuckes and many more poets from across the world.
+With entries from over 6,000 young people last year from across the UK and worldwide, it is the largest competition of its kind and its importance is widely attested.

-These winners are among the most promising young literary talent in the UK, and the ceremony is the first step in an ongoing process of developing this potential; many of our former winners have gone on to publish work with major publishing houses such as Faber & Faber, Carcanet and Chatto & Windus.
-We support them through a number of initiatives helping them to establish themselves in the literary and publishing world, such as internships, editorial opportunities and showcasing events.
+These winners are among the most promising young literary talent in the UK; many of our former winners have gone on to publish work with major publishing houses such as Faber & Faber, Carcanet and Chatto & Windus and won prestigious competitions including the Ted Hughes Award, Forward Prizes and the T.S.
+Eliot Prize.
+We support them to establish themselves in the literary and publishing world through a number of initiatives, such as Internships, editorial opportunities and showcasing events.